Sonny Bill Williams: Personal life

 Williams converted to Islam in 2009, while in France playing for Toulon.
 He is the first Muslim to play for the All Blacks and has spoken extensively about his faith.
 In 2018, he performed an Umrah pilgrimage to Mecca, and travelled to Medina as well.
 He is a dual citizen of New Zealand and Samoa.
 In 2019, he made a "tearful message of condolence" for the victims of the Christchurch mosque shootings and denounced the treatment of the Uyghurs in China: "It's a sad time when we choose economic benefits over humanity."
 Williams is married to Alana Raffie, a South African former model, and has five children.

+In February 2023, Williams was criticized for endorsing a post by anti-transgender activist Anastasia Maria Loupis that praised a woman for not undergoing a gender transition.
+Williams subsequently deleted his tweet.